Estimation of a Structural Break Point in Linear Regression Models: Empirical Application

-The 95\% confidence interval is obtained under each model and samples by residual-based bootstrap (see Section \ref{sec:limitdist}) with the number of bootstrap samples set to 999.
-Under M1 the LS estimator switches to a break date estimate outside the confidence interval when the sample is trimmed (under M3 it switches to boundary value of the confidence interval).
-This implies that LS estimates vary significantly depending on trimming and it is likely to be at boundaries due to its finite sample behavior.
-In addition, we can check that the confidence interval of our estimation method has shorter length than LS for all cases.

-The break date estimate $\hat{k}_{NEW}=$1973Q1 under M1 corresponds to the productivity growth slowdown in early 1970s, which is widely hypothesized in macroeconomics literature.
-The U.S. labor productivity experienced a slowdown in growth after the oil shock in 1973 (see \hyperref[Perron1989]{Perron (1989)} and \hyperref[Hansen2001]{Hansen (2001)}).
-None of the models estimate a break date in 1980s, which is known as ``the Great Moderation".
-It refers to a empirical fact of a large reduction of volatility of U.S. real GDP growth in 1984Q1, established by \hyperref[Kim1999]{Kim and Nelson (1999)} and \hyperref[McConnell2000]{McConnell and Perez-Quiros (2000)}.
-In model (\ref{eq:outputgrowth_ar1}), the change in volatility is not a linear function of the change in the lag coefficient.
-Hence, we focus on events that affect the mean rather than the volatility of growth rate.
+The break date estimate $\hat{k}_{NEW}=$1973Q1 under M1 corresponds to the productivity growth slowdown in the early 1970s.
+U.S. labor productivity experienced a slowdown in growth after the oil shock in 1973 (see \citet*{Perron1989} and \citet*{Hansen2001}).
+None of the models estimate a break date in the 1980s, which is known as ``the Great Moderation," referencing an empirical fact of a large reduction in the volatility of U.S. real GDP growth in 1984Q1, established by \citet*{Kim1999} and \citet*{McConnell2000}.
+I focus on events that affect the mean rather than the volatility of growth rate because the change in volatility is not a linear function of the change in the lag coefficient in model (\ref{eq:outputgrowth_ar1}).

-Because the sample is over 70 years, it is likely that there exists multiple structural breaks in the output growth rate.
+I check the sensitivity of the estimators to trimming the sample, by computing the two estimators for a total of 54 sub-samples, which end at different dates from 2005Q1 to 2018Q2 (the samples used to obtain estimates differ, not the fraction $\alpha$ of the optimization space within the sample).
+Because the sample is trimmed by one quarter each time, switching to a different estimate, which is farther, implies that the estimator is sensitive to trimming, rather than suggesting multiple breaks\footnote{It is likely that multiple structural breaks exist in the output growth rate because we are considering a sample that is over 70 years.
 Estimates that vary depending on the sub-sample could be evidence of more than one break in the sample period.
-The break date estimate $\hat{k}_{LS} =$ 2000Q2 can be associated with the tech bubble, also known as the dot-com crash in 2000.
-In relation to business cycles, $\hat{k}_{LS} = $1953Q1 and 1958Q1 are both in recession, at 1953 is the Korean war ended.
-Under M2 both estimates from the full sample are 1966Q1, and the closest historical event that is likely to affect the output growth rate is the Vietnam war.
+The break date estimate $\hat{k}_{LS} =$ 2000Q2 can align with the tech bubble, also known as the dot-com crash in 2000.
+In relation to business cycles, $\hat{k}_{LS} = $1953Q1 and 1958Q1 are both recession in 1953, with the end of the Korean war.
+Under M2, both estimates from the full sample are 1966Q1, and the closest historical event that is likely to affect the output growth rate is the Vietnam war.}.
+Estimating multiple structural breaks using the weighting scheme is beyond the scope of this study.
+For LS estimation of multiple breaks see \citet*{Bai1998a} and \citet{Bai1998b}.